Frequently Asked Questions

 1. How do I apply?

 - Complete the online Illinois Special Education Teacher Tuition Waiver (SETTW) Program application.
-Read and follow the instructions carefully, including how to enter your data, download and print the application and corresponding Teaching Agreement/Promissory Note, and mail the signed document to ISAC.
+Read and follow the instructions carefully, including how to enter your data and sign and submit the application and corresponding Teaching Agreement/Promissory Note to ISAC.
+You will have the option of electronically signing and submitting your application (preferred method), or you may print and sign your application by hand and then mail it to ISAC.

 - Incomplete application data cannot be saved, and will not be submitted to ISAC.
-Once you start to complete the application online, you must fully complete all required fields and then submit the completed application data.
+Once you start to complete the application online, you must fully complete all required fields and then sign and submit the completed application.
 If you are unable to fully complete all required fields, you will need to begin the online process again when you are ready to provide and submit all data.

-- For priority consideration, complete applications (including an original ink signature) must be postmarked on or before March 1 preceding the academic year for which you are applying.
-All other applications will be processed in date-received order (based on the U.S. Postal Service postmark date), within program guidelines.
+- For priority consideration, complete applications must be submitted (i.e., electronically signed or postmarked) on or before March 1 preceding the academic year for which you are applying.
+All other applications will be processed in date-received order, within program guidelines.

 2. What are the selection criteria?